Public Jobs & Family

 Even when a public official or employee’s family member works for the same agency, there are some matters in which the current public servant can participate.
 Within some limits, an official is not prohibited from acting on:

-For more information on these issues, please review the Ethics Commission’s Nepotism Information Sheet.
+For more information on these issues, please review the Ethics Commission’s Public Contracts Fact Sheet.

 When an official’s spouse or parent is employed by the public agency she serves, and the official is covered under health insurance provided by the agency to her spouse/parent, there is an additional restriction.
 Although the official is not prohibited from receiving the health insurance coverage, she is prohibited from taking any action to approve the union contract if it includes health insurance benefits and she is covered under those benefits.